Configuring the on-premises gateway for high availability

 - Navigate to the /IIGateway_INSTALL_DIR/hii directory.

-- Open the docker-compose.yaml file or podman-compose.yaml file with an editor.
+- Open the docker-compose.yaml file or podman-compose.yaml file by using a text editor.

 - Locate the mediator > environment section, and set the following properties: